 Diffusers and Wall Accents

-Sound diffusers work differently than absorbers in how they affect sounds in your studio.
+Sound diffusers work differently than absorbers in how they affect how sound travels in your studio.
 When a sound wave hits an absorber, it is prevented from reflecting, but when it hits a diffuser the reflection is spread out.
 This is particularly useful for live rooms where the goal isn’t to kill the reverb but to make it more pleasing to the ear.

 Diffusers have a few drawbacks for a home studio, namely cost and application to a single-room environment.
 For most home studios, diffusers are simply out of their budget, and even if they were they’re not particularly useful for a common one-room setup.
 If you only have one room for your home studio, that means you’ll be recording, mixing, and mastering all in the same environment.
 Though diffusers are good for recording drums or brass, they’re not well-suited for tracking vocals or other instruments.
 Unless a room is carefully tuned with a variety of other treatments, diffusers aren’t ideal for mixing or mastering either, since they can cause you to hear false sounds that aren’t actually in your track.